Quadratic Base Change and the Analytic Continuation of the Asai L-function: A new Trace formula approach: The continuous spectrum

-Noting for $n \in \N, \omega(n)^2=1,$ we collect the $n$ and $\mm$ terms together from \eqref{eq:cco} to get for $\sigma>0$ sufficiently large.
-Here is the Asai L-function associated to the Eisenstein series over the quadratic field $\K.$ Using the multiplicativity of the divisor function, \eqref{eq:div} equals for $p$ split, $p=\pa \pb,$
+Recall $G(s)=\int_0^\infty g(x) x^{s-1}dx, G(1)=1.$ We collect the $n$ and $\mm$ terms together from \eqref{eq:cco} and use Mellin Inversion to get for $\sigma>0$ sufficiently large.
+Here is the Asai $L$-function associated to the Eisenstein series over the quadratic field $\K.$ Using the multiplicativity of the divisor function $L_{\omega,t}(s)$ can be written as an Euler product.
+Specifically, the Dirichlet series equals for $p$ split, $p=\pa \pb,$